Live broadcast and virtual events - the new norm

 We cannot expect audiences to sit in front of their device and look at an over complicated slide for several minutes, while a disembodied voice talks in a monotone fashion for anything up to 3 hours (depending on the number of slides of course)!
 Now that isn't the case with every webinar and while some webinars are extremely well done, many are not, this is where we see engagement levels of webinars drop, not because of the content, generally because of the way they are being presented.

 We propose throwing the term "webinar" in the bin.
-Instead as communicators we should pioneer "live broadcasts" and "virtual events" where we push the boundaries of live communications blended with technology, where we actively engage with our virtual audiences, bringing them into the conversation as much as possible rather than having them as mere spectators.
+Instead as communicators we should pioneer "virtual events" where we push the boundaries of live communications blended with technology, where we actively engage with our virtual audiences, bringing them into the conversation as much as possible rather than having them as mere spectators.

 Audiences are far more savvy and their expectations are higher than ever before, if the content isn't on point or it doesn't look great then the chances are they won’t hang about, or they will simply open another tab or window and listen to the audio.